-- i) Test parameters and conditions Scaling parameters (Fr, Re, etc.), operating conditions

-- ii) Measurement Locations

-- iii) Recommended practices

-- iv) Design and off-design testing (specify what is meant by off-design testing - e.g. is platform / rotor yaw regarded as off-design).
+- iv) Design and off-design testing (specify what is meant by off-design testing e.g. is platform / rotor yaw regarded as off-design).

 - v) Steady vs. unsteady performance

 - vi) Shutdown conditions

 - vii) Testing in waves for floating devices

-- viii) Component & Sub-component testing: Component and system loading; Sub-component function
+- viii) Component & Sub-component testing: Component and system loading; Subcomponent function

 - ix) Test repeatability and required number of repeat conditions for desired accuracy

 - x) Installation & Recovery tests

-g) Data Acquisition
+- g) Data Acquisition

-i) System performance - rates, resolution, sequential or simultaneous sampling, number of channels, and noise levels/floors h) Data Analysis
+- System performance rates, resolution, sequential or simultaneous sampling, number of channels, and noise levels/floors

+- h) Data Analysis

-- Data corrections bias errors, blockage corrections, Zeroes or Tares - ii) Normalizations - iii) Statistical Analyses; static vs. dynamic studies - iv) Uncertainty analyses
+- i) Data corrections bias errors, blockage corrections, Zeroes or Tares

+- ii) Normalizations

+- iii) Statistical Analyses; static vs. dynamic studies

+- iv) Uncertainty analyses

-3.4 Uncertainty Analysis
+4.4 Uncertainty Analysis

 The most important potential source of uncertainty in model tests of the OWTs is the accuracy of modelling the rotor, as discussed in 2.5.
-Reproduction of its damping characteristics, inertia and angular momentum is recommended whenever possible; the characteristics of rotor at model scale (mass, moment of inertia, RPM, and blade pitch angles) should be documented.
-Other potential sources of uncertainty specific to FOWTs are:
+Reproduction of its damping characteristics, inertia and angular momentum is recommended whenever possible; the characteristics of the rotor at model scale (mass, moment of inertia, RPM, and blade pitch angles) should be documented.
+Other potential sources of uncertainty specific to FOWTs are the following:

-Sensitivity of the motion response characteristics to mass distribution and, on the other hand, limited possibility of adjusting the mass distribution;
+• Sensitivity of the motion response characteristics to mass distribution and, on the other hand, limited possibility of adjusting the mass distribution;

-Sensitivity of the motion response characteristics to additional inertia of a bundle of instrument cables hung from RNA, on the other hand, limited possibility of reducing the weight of instrument cables;

-Sensitivity of the response characteristics to the accurate installation of FOWTs' scaled models including the mooring system with anchors;

-Sensitivity of the motion response characteristics to viscous damping of FOWTs around the resonance range, on the other hand, limited possibility of matching the damping at low Reynolds number;
+- Sensitivity of the motion response characteristics to additional inertia of a bundle of instrument cables hung from RNA, on the other hand, limited possibility of reducing the weight of instrument cables; - Sensitivity of the response characteristics to the accurate installation of FOWTs' scaled models including the mooring system with anchors; - Sensitivity of the motion response characteristics to viscous damping of FOWTs around the resonance range, on the other hand, limited possibility of matching the damping at low Reynolds number;